 Spokane, near the Idaho border, is the metropolitan center of the Inland Northwest.
-Look for I-90 to start your four hour drive east over Snoqualmie Pass and down the east slope of the Cascades, through the agricultural heart of Washington State.
+Look for I-90 to start your drive east over Snoqualmie Pass and down the east slope of the Cascades and through the agricultural heart of Washington State.
 I’m always ready to stop for a bit to eat along the way in Roslyn, Cle Elum or Ellensburg.

-You’ll find the Northwest Museum of Art and Culture or MAC as the locals call it, has an outstanding exhibit of northern plateau Indian history and culture.
+The Northwest Museum of Art and Culture or MAC as the locals call it has an outstanding exhibit of northern plateau Indian history and culture.
 The ‘people of the river’ gallery features voices, photographs and example of Spokane and Colville tribal beadwork, basketry and clothing.

-Manito Park on South Hill is one of my favorite locations.
+Manito Park on South Hill is one of my favorite city locations.
 The classic formal botanical gardens, the Gaiser Conservatory, Lilac Garden, Rose Hill and the Japanese Garden are all lovely in season.
-I think a stop at the South Hill Overlook has a great view of this City.

 As you leave Manito Park, stop at the South Hill Overlook for a panoramic view of Spokane.